feramhq/typokit/readme.md

 Collection of common typos and spelling mistakes and their fixes.

+## Known Issues

+- `buoy: bouy` - Re-add when font-awesome 5 was released.
+- `and: adn` - Brand icon in font-awesome.
+- `sergeant: sargent` - Common surname.
+- `slippery: slippy` - Not wrong, just informal.

 ## Related

 - [Common Typo Detector] - Simple CLI in Node to look for common typos.